-Rauðasandur also known in English as the Red Sand Beach, is a 10km long beach that is untouched by the tourist masses.
-Rauðasandur is located in the Westfjords, Iceland's most rural and unexplored region, which has also been called "Iceland's Best Kept Secret".
+Rauðasandur, also known in English as the Red Sand Beach, is a 10km long beach untouched by the tourist masses.
+Rauðasandur is located in the Westfjords, Iceland’s most rural and unexplored region, also called “Iceland’s Best Kept Secret.”

 Recommended by Greta from Greta’s Travels

 Galdrasafnið (aka the Museum of Icelandic Sorcery and Witchcraft) is located in Hólmavík, the largest town in the region of Standir, with 375 residents.
 Although off the beaten track, the effort to get Hólmavík is well worth it.

 The drive through the Westfjords is breathtaking!
 We arrived at the museum just before opening and decided to talk a walk along the fjord.
 Just below the surface of the water was the biggest starfish I have ever seen!
 I was completely relaxed after a few moments of soaking in the beauty, tranquility, and salty sea air.
 As we entered the museum, the curator, Sigurður Atlason, greeted us warmly and handed us a written guide of the exhibits (available in multiple languages).

 A tour of the museum reveals the fascinating (and tragic) history of the area.
 Unlike in many other areas, witches in Iceland were mostly men.
 However, their fate was like witches worldwide; they suffered persecution and frequent execution.

 The witch hunts between 1654-1690 were especially brutal – 16 men and 1 woman were burned at stake!
 The fascinating exhibit also includes replicas of Nábrók (necropants) and a Tilberi (a creature believed to be created by witches to steal milk).